ibm-cloud-docs/activity-tracker/getting-started.md

 ![Core features offered by the {{site.data.keyword.at_full_notm}} service](images/features.png "Core features offered by the {{site.data.keyword.at_full_notm}} service")

-For example, you can use the {{site.data.keyword.at_full_notm}} activity logs to identify the following information:
+For example, you can use the {{site.data.keyword.at_full_notm}} events to identify the following information:
 * The users who made API calls to cloud services
 * The time-stamp when the API calls were made
 * The status of the API call